-For this test, we display the image on the left on the TV, and we set up and power on a lamp opposite the screen, and then take a photo.
+For this test, we display the image on the left on the TV and we set up and power on a lamp opposite the screen.
+We then take a photo.
 The TV’s backlight is set so that white emits at 100 cd/m2, which is appropriate for darker rooms.
 The two lights both have a color temperature of 6500k; one is the equivalent of 40W in strength, and the other is the equivalent of 60W.

-We take a second photo of the TV, this time with a much brighter source of light opposite the TV.
+We take a third photo of the TV, this time with a much brighter source of light opposite the TV.
 This test is meant to simulate the kind of reflections you might experience in a bright room, with a window shining on the TV.
 If that’s a concern for your current setup, this test will be pretty important.

 For this test, we turn off the TV and we set up and power on a few lamps (the two from the initial picture test + a softbox) opposite the screen, and then take a photo.
 The softbox has a color temperature of 5500k.

 To measure the amount of light a TV reflects, we power off the TV and use a sampling sphere with a lamp to light up a portion of the screen uniformly.
-We use a luminance meter to measure the brightness of the light source, and then the luminance of the reflection on the TV’s screen.
+We use a luminance meter to measure the light reflected off the screen from the uniform surround.
+We also measure the luminance inside the sphere, which is our source.
 We then note the reflection's brightness as a percentage of that of the source.

 Our screen finish test verifies what kind of finish is used on the screen.
 Glossy finishes reflect less light but have defined reflections, whereas reflections on semi-gloss screens are stronger, but look a bit hazier.
 Depending on your needs, one finish will be better than the other; we recommend a glossy finish for people who only have ambient light sources around their TV and a semi-gloss finish for people who have a light source that shines directly on the TV’s screen.